mustberuss/patentsview/api-redesign.md

 ## Outstanding
 The changes comprising an MVP have been masterfully merged onto ropensci by crew102.
 Here's what's left:
 1. Update vignettes, all of them changed.
-The original ropensci blog post has been updated and could be added as a vignette.
-There is a new one about converting an existing script and another new one about the api changes.
+The original ropensci blog post has been updated and could be added as a [new vignette](https://mustberuss.github.io/patentsview/articles/ropensci_blog_post.html).
+There is a new one about converting an existing script and another new one about the api changes (in the navigation above).
 They might be pushing the definition of vignette slightly.
 2. possibly add qry_funs$in_range() and safe_date_ranges() to the r package, more about this in Question 1
 3. There is supposed to be a code release and data update this month.
 Hopefully the locations endpoint will be add to the test server, along with the applications endpoint mentioned vaguely